Marouamx/avr_atmega8/adc_h/readme.md

-header file for reading an analog input
+header file for reading an analog input using ATmega8 adc feature File adc.ino is just a demo
-A demo for using it is also attached in the same dir